DISORDERS OF THE NERVOUS SYSTEM

 Cerebrovascular accidents involving subarachnoid hemorrhage or intraparenchymal hemorrhage similarly occur at a rate of 1 in 20,000 births.
 These events usually are the result of aneurysms or arteriovenous malformations.
 The most common aneurysm is the saccular (berry) variety, which protrudes from the major arteries in the circle of Willis, particularly at its bifurcations.
 Aneurysms have an increasing tendency to bleed as the pregnancy progresses, likely due to changes in hemodynamic factors.
 Rupture of arteriovenous malformations has been found to occur evenly throughout gestation.
 No consensus has been reached regarding the increased frequency of bleeding from either an aneurysm or arteriovenous malformation during pregnancy or the immediate postpartum period.
 Rupture of the malformation appears to be more frequent during pregnancy.
 Eclampsia can lead to cerebral hemorrhage when elevated blood pressures lead to vasospasm, loss of autoregulatory function, and rupture of the vessel wall.

 Headaches, visual disturbances, syncope, and hemiparesis are among the most common presenting findings.
 The pattern of clinical signs and symptoms generally allows recognition of the area of the brain involved.
 Computed tomography (CT) scan and magnetic resonance imaging (MRI) can be used in pregnancy to increase the delineation of cerebrovascular involvement.
 Arteriography is considered definitive if surgical intervention is being considered because arteriography can more precisely localize the involved area.
 Because coagulopathies can also cause intracranial bleeding or may be secondary to the cerebrovascular lesion itself, a coagulation profile should be performed.
-Additionally, antinuclear antibody (ANA), lupus anticoagulant, factor V Leiden, homocysteine, anticardiolipin, proteins C and S, antithrombin III, and plasminogen levels should be considered with thrombotic cerebral ...
+Additionally, antinuclear antibody (ANA), lupus anticoagulant, factor V Leiden, homocysteine, anticardiolipin, proteins C and S, antithrombin III, and plasminogen levels should be ...